Some green shield bugs feed on specific plants, such as tomatoes, peaches, and apples, which can make them pests.

 8. Weed Thoroughly

 Green shieldbugs will lay their eggs on some weeds.
-So, if you get rid of the weeds in your garden and yard, the bugs will have fewer places to breed.
+So, if you eliminate the weeds in your garden and yard, the bugs will have fewer places to breed.

 Many weeds are also breeding sites for green vegetable bugs.
-Therefore, make sure to pull out the weeds regularly.
+Therefore, pull them out regularly.

 9. Pyrethrin-Based Insecticides

 Pyrethrin-based insecticides are effective against sap-sucking insects.
-Many of these products are effective against green shield bug eggs, nymphs, and adults.
+These products are effective against green shield bug eggs, nymphs, and adults.

 10. Diatomaceous Earth

-This is a powder that looks like flour, but it’s not for baking!
+This product is a powder that looks like flour, but it’s not for baking!

 Sprinkle diatomaceous earth on your plants.
-When the bugs crawl over it, the powder damages their exoskeletons, and they will dry out and die.
+When the bugs crawl over it, the powder damages their exoskeletons, causing them to dry out and die.

 11. Using Essential Oils

-Essential oils, like peppermint, lemongrass, or lavender oil, can be used to repel bugs.
+Essential oils, like peppermint, lemongrass, or lavender oil, can repel bugs.

 Mix a few drops of essential oil with water in a spray bottle and spray it on your plants.
-The strong smell may keep these bugs away.
+The pungent smell may keep these bugs away.

 12. Predators

 Many animals and creatures like to eat green shield bugs.
-By encouraging these natural predators in your garden, you can reduce the number of bugs.
+You can reduce the number of bugs by encouraging these natural predators in your garden.

 Some helpful predators include:

-• Birds: Many birds love to eat bugs.
-You can attract them to your garden by putting up bird feeders and birdhouses.
+- Birds: Many birds love to eat bugs.
+You can attract them to your garden by building bird feeders and birdhouses.

-• Spiders: While some people are scared of spiders, they are actually very helpful in keeping bug populations down.
+- Spiders: While some people fear spiders, they help keep bug populations down.

 13. Using Traps

-You can set up simple traps to catch green shield bugs.
-One easy way is to use a sticky trap.
+To catch green shield bugs, you can set up simple traps.
+One easy method is to use a yellow sticky trap.

-Many insects are attracted to the color yellow [3], and when they land on the sticky trap, they get stuck and can’t escape.
-You can buy these traps at garden stores or make your own using yellow paper and sticky glue.
+Many insects are attracted to yellow [3], and when they land on the sticky trap, they get stuck and can’t escape.
+You can buy these traps at garden stores or use yellow paper and sticky glue.

 Takeaway